 A Constituency is a medium sized area, which elects a single person to parliament as its representative.
 Elections to the UK Parliament are entirely constituency based, with 59 MPs elected from constituencies in Scotland and 650 in total across the UK.
 Elections to the Scottish Parliament are only partly based on constituencies, with 73 MSPs elected from constituencies out of 129 in total.
 Scottish Parliament constituencies are further grouped into Regions.
 The boundaries for UK and Scottish Parliament constituencies can differ substantially.

 A Council is the most local layer of government in Scotland.
 Councils deal with issues such as planning, licencing, waste collection, schools, social services and leisure.
 There are 32 councils in Scotland, ranging from Glasgow with hundreds of thousands of residents, to Orkney, with just over twenty thousand.
 This is a notably small number of Councils in a European context – Denmark, which has a similar population to Scotland, has the largest local councils on continent and yet it has 98.

 A Councillor is a person who has been elected to represent a ward and its residents on a local Council.
 Scotland elects a total of 1227 councillors to its 32 councils.
 In formal settings, Councillor appears before the person’s name as in “Councillor Jane McBloggs”.

 D’Hondt is a formula, named for the mathematician who developed it, for proportionally electing members to a representative body.
 For each round of a count, each party’s votes are divided by one more than the number of seats they have won so far.
 The party with the highest number of votes after that division wins a seat, which is added to their total, and a new vote value recalculated for the next round.
-D’Hondt is used for both the Scottish Parliament’s Regional List component and by itself for European Elections.
+D’Hondt is used for both the Scottish Parliament’s Regional List component and was previously used by itself for European Elections.